YousefKhaled0/Jumia-task/README.md

 Any combination of paramaters can be paged.

-To handle the SQLlit hiberneate dialect and to able to use in an ORM way I found this open source library which implements it. https://github.com/ZsoltFabok/sqlite-dialect
+To handle the SQLlit hibernate dialect and to able to use in an ORM way I found this open source library which implements it. https://github.com/ZsoltFabok/sqlite-dialect

 MVN dependancy is